Park-Joonyoung/park-joonyoung.github.io/_posts/Paper Reading/2025-02-16-A-Survey-of-Quantization-Methods-for-Efficient-Neural-Network-Inference.md

 #### 1. Quantization-aware training (QAT)

-Quantization may disturb trained model parameters and push the model away from the point to which it had converged when it was trained with floating point precision.
+Quantization may disturb trained model parameters and push the model away from the point to which it had converged when it was trained with floating-point precision.
 By retraining the NN model with quantized parameters, the model can converge to a point with better loss.

-In QAT, the usual forward and backward pass are performed on the quantized model in floating point, but the model parameters are quantized after each gradient update.
+In QAT, the usual forward and backward pass are performed on the quantized model in floating-point, but the model parameters are quantized after each gradient update.

 The way the non-differentiable quantization operator in Eq. \eqref{eq:2} is treated is highly important.
 Without any approximation, the gradient of the quantization operator is zero almost everywhere, since the rounding operation in Eq. \eqref{eq:2} is a piecewise flat operator.